 By MICK ROBERTS ©

-James Alfred Saunders opened the Cosmopolitan Hotel on the corner of Underwood and McGarvie Streets at Paddington in 1881.
+James Alfred Saunders opened the Cosmopolitan Hotel on the corner of Underwood and McGarvie Streets, Paddington in 1881.

 A magnificent building, it survives today as the E.J.
 Ward Paddington Community Centre.